EXPLAINED | Want to apply for UK visa? Find out if you are eligible

 Apart from the above, you can get residency in the UK if you apply under any of the following categories: Tier 1 and 2, International student and research fellow, businessperson, investor, self-employed, a highly skilled migrant, representative of an overseas newspaper, news agency, PR agency, or broadcasting organization, the sole representative of an overseas organization.
 The sole representative visa allows individuals to move to the UK to set up a business branch by sending over a senior employee to establish their commercial presence.
 This visa allows the holder to live and work in the UK for three years and bring their dependents to the UK.

-Will buying a house in London ensure residency visa?
+Will buying a house in London ensure a residency visa?

 The UK is undoubtedly one of the fantastic places to live, and London is an incredible investment city.
 Whether you are a resident or not, there are no limitations on foreign nationals purchasing a property in the UK.
 However, if you plan to buy a house in the UK, you must ensure that you meet all eligibility requirements to reside in the country.
 While many countries offer residency visas to foreigners through property investment–such as the UAE, Colombia, and Brazil, the UK has no such policy.
 Purchasing a property in Britain or part of it does not allow you any residency visa or citizenship in the UK.
 You may enjoy ownership rights of that house, but this does not give you residency permits.
 Your immigration status will continue as it was before purchasing the property.